 Your timing matters.

-Your flowers are more likely to bloom when you want them to bloom (August instead of October!) when you follow the recommended timing for planting your seeds.
+Your flowers are more likely to bloom when you want them to bloom — like in July and August instead of October! — when you follow the recommended timing for planting your seeds.

 Often times, these seeds need to be planted 2 to 4 weeks before your “average last frost date.”

 What’s an “average last frost date?”
 What does that mean?
-It means 50% of the time you’ll get your last spring frost after this date, and 50% of the time, you’ll get your last spring frost before this date.
+It means this is the point when there’s now less than 50% of a chance of getting a frost.
 You can search online to find the average last frost date for your area.